zaltsi/automaticwindows/README.md

 * Mod folder with private mega walls mod
 * invisible letter so you can chat bypass in hypixel
 * log/specglitch mod for mega walls

+# Huge Credits!
+* Theflowerpotman - made the autohotkeys
+* shtruz - helped me code log/specglitch and some of the mods in the mod folder he coded